 Latino Holiday Season Traditions

-Celebrations vary across Spanish-speaking countries, and those traditions have migrated to the U.S., as well.
-For Latinos, the holidays have strong cultural and religious connections.
-In the home, there is often an Arbolito de Navidad (Christmas Tree) and a Pesebre (Nativity Scene) in which the baby Jesus figurine is not added until December 25th in keeping with the biblical stories.
-There are also Catholic masses to attend and special novenas or prayers throughout the season.
-You may not be as familiar with some other Latino traditions.
+Celebrations vary widely across Spanish-speaking countries, and many of these beloved traditions have found a home in the U.S. Latino holiday celebrations are often rich in both cultural and religious elements.
+A common sight in the home is the Arbolito de Navidad (Christmas Tree) alongside a Pesebre (Nativity Scene) where the baby Jesus figurine isn’t added until December 25th.
+Catholic masses and special novenas or prayers are also part of the season.
+Here are some other unique Latino holiday traditions:

 Las Posadas (The Inns) –